 The college maintains and tests an Emergency Management Plan (EMP).
 The EMP utilizes the communications methods noted in the "Timely Warnings and Emergency Notifications to the Campus Community" section below.
 The RAVE Purchase College Alert is a primary communications method.
 The system is tested multiple times annually with community-wide tests having occurred during the semester.
-Our goal in testing is to ensure the proper function of the SUNY NY Alert Program.
-Prior to each annual test, a notification is sent to the community via email announcing when the test will occur, delineating the parameters of the test, advising the community how to participate in the SUNY NY Alert program and advising the community how and where to comment on the testing process.
+Our goal in testing is to ensure the proper function of the RAVE Purchase College Alert.
+Prior to each annual test, a notification is sent to the community via email announcing when the test will occur, delineating the parameters of the test, advising the community how to participate in the RAVE Purchase College Alert program and advising the community how and where to comment on the testing process.

-PURCHASE COLLEGE EMERGENCY MANAGEMENT TEAM (EMT)
+PURCHASE COLLEGE EMERGENCY MANAGEMENT TEAM

-The Emergency Management Team is charged to make operational decisions on behalf of the institution during times of emergencies and critical incidents for the purpose of protecting lives, property, and the environment.
-The EMT meets regularly to discuss emergency response and evacuation policies and procedures.
-Regular discourse includes but is not limited to: communication processes, alarm system evaluations, scheduling drills/exercises and critiquing the response and effectiveness of prior incidents.
+The Emergency Management Team (ERT) is charged to make operational decisions on behalf of the institution during times of emergencies and critical incidents for the purpose of protecting lives, property, and the environment.
+The Emergency Management Team meets regularly to discuss emergency response and evacuation policies and procedures.
+Regular discourse includes but is not limited to communication processes, alarm system evaluations, scheduling drills/exercises and assessing and evaluating the response and effectiveness of prior incidents.
 Scheduling drills and exercises are carefully designed to monitor and assess timely response and evacuation for effective implementation.
 We evaluate the outcomes of these drills, exercises and procedures to enhance our emergency response plan.